home-assistant/developers.home-assistant/docs/core/llm/index.md

 ## Built-in Assist API

 Home Assistant has a built-in API which exposes the Assist API to LLMs.
-The Assist API allows LLMs to interact with Home Assistant via [intents](../../intent_builtin).
-The Assist API can be extended by registering intents.
+This API allows LLMs to interact with Home Assistant via [intents](../../intent_builtin), and can be extended by registering intents.

 The Assist API is equivalent to the capabilities and exposed entities that are also accessible to the built-in conversation agent.
 No administrative tasks can be performed.